 My siblings were more into old school hip hop, I remember my eldest sister introducing me to Tupac’s music in our room as an example, but also Eve, Missy Elliot, Destiny’s Child and such.
 All of this makes the music culture very diverse.

 Dirtsa – Give It Right Back (Official Music Video)

 Kulture Vulturez: What led you to develop a passion for arts and overall becoming a creative person?

 Though I wasn’t necessarily conscious of it, I think it was all around and particularly something I was sensitive to.
-On TV, I remember we were always watching cartoons with my siblings when allowed (Dragonball Z, Saint Seiya, Blue Seeds, Conan the Detective, Nicky Larson, Cats eyes, …) so it became printed in my mind I think.
+On television, I remember we were always watching cartoons with my siblings when allowed, like Dragonball Z, Saint Seiya, Blue Seeds, Conan the Detective, Nicky Larson, or Cats Eyes, so it became printed in my mind, I think.
 I have sweet memories of those.
 Then I kind of repressed that side of myself, being an art appreciator.
 It wasn’t something I did seriously at the time, but it was always right in the corner.

 My first year of middle school, I auditioned for the school musical.
 I used to write poems at that time too, but it’s almost like I wasn’t aware this could be something you fully pursue.
 I almost grew up suppressing that side of me.
 I was also growing really unhappy, and one day a critical life experience with people close to me made me realize I really had to live life and not just contemplate.

 Kulture Vulturez: Following your arrival to France, has French culture had any influences on you artistically?

 Dirtsa: Undeniably.
 At this current moment, it does.